Rod Laver Arena: Features

 Rod Laver Arena has a seating capacity of 14,820, with a capacity of 15,400 for sports such as basketball, when extra seats are added around the court, and up to 14,200 for concerts with floor seating.
 The arena currently attracts over 1.5 million visitors per year.

 The arena was the first tennis venue in the world and the first arena of any kind in Australia to have a retractable roof installed.
-The idea for such a roof came about at the suggestion of John Cain, the premier of Victoria around 1980, who came up with the compromise idea after Tennis Australia requested the government to build an open-air tennis facility next to a preexisting government project to build a closed-roof entertainment centre.
+The idea for such a roof came about at the suggestion of the Premier of Victoria, John Cain, around 1980, who came up with the compromise idea after Tennis Australia requested the government to build an open-air tennis facility next to a preexisting government project to build a closed-roof entertainment centre.

 The Rod Laver Arena is the largest indoor arena in Australia without a permanent roof (not counting the 56,347 seat Docklands Stadium, also in Melbourne, which is classed as a stadium rather than an arena).
-It is also the second largest indoor arena in Australia behind the 21,032 capacity Sydney Super Dome.
+It is also the second largest indoor arena in Australia behind the 21,032 capacity Sydney SuperDome.
 The arena's retractable roof allows competitors to continue play during rain or extreme heat.

 Rod Laver Arena is equipped with the Hawk-Eye Live line-calling system which has been used in place of line judges since the 2021 Australian Open.